-Are you a book lover in Edinburgh?
-Add these 10 amazing bookshops in Edinburgh to your list of places to visit!
+If you’re a book lover, you need to add these 15 amazing Edinburgh bookshops to your list of places to visit!

-There were two reasons for my recent trip to Edinburgh: bookshops and Harry Potter.
-Edinburgh is known as one of the top literary cities in the UK and is teeming with independent bookshops.
+Edinburgh is known as one of the top literary cities in the UK and is teeming with wonderful independent bookshops.

 This city is an absolute haven for book lovers with many literary giants living and writing here.
 In fact, Edinburgh was the first city to be named a UNESCO City of Literature in 2004.